FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

-The 2024-25 rates for the State of New Hampshire and for political subdivision employers, which were certified by the NHRS Board of Trustees on July 12, 2022, are available here.
+The FY 2026-27 rates for the State of New Hampshire and for political subdivision employers, which were certified by the NHRS Board of Trustees on August 13, 2024, are available here.

 Why are the employer rates changing?